 M.A.
 TESOL graduates can get an ESL job teaching adults in intensive (pre-college/university) programs, community colleges, four-year colleges and universities, and workplace programs in the U.S. and abroad.
-Information for minimum qualifications for ESL/EFL teaching positions can be found online at TESOL, Inc. Missionaries with an M.A. in TESOL can be teachers, curriculum developers, teacher trainers or program administrators while serving in an overseas ministry.
+Information for minimum qualifications for ESL/EFL teaching positions can be found online at the TESOL International Organization.
+Missionaries with an M.A. in TESOL can be teachers, curriculum developers, teacher trainers or program administrators while serving in an overseas ministry.

 How long does it take to complete the M.A. in TESOL program?

 The full master’s program takes just under two years.
-The endorsement option can be completed in one academic year.
-The program starts in July with a two-week on-campus session with the fall and spring courses taken online.
-Then the following summer another two week-session is held on campus, followed by two online courses in the fall.
+The endorsement option can be completed in 9 months.
+The blended program starts in July (Grand Rapids, Michigan) with a one-week on-campus session with the fall and spring courses taken online.
+Then the following summer another one-week session is held on campus, followed by two online courses in the fall.
 A practicum is then taken in the spring.

 What type of student enrolls in CU’s TESOL program?

 The CU TESOL program has a wide range of students of varying ages and experience.
 Some are current teachers in the U.S. and others have international teaching experience.
 Some desire to obtain a state-endorsement in ESL while others are preparing to teach in cross-cultural ministry.
 A number of our students reside in other countries while taking classes online.